Trogloduck/public/Cyber notes/Programming/Python/File handling.md

 **`file_name.close()`**

-Best practice: opening with a *context manager*
+Best practice: opening with a *context manager* (closes file by itself at end of block of code, preventing errors)
 ```python
 with open(file_name, 'r') as my_file:
 	print(my_file.read())
 ```
+*`my_file` exists outside of the block but is closed*

 #### Opening with relative path